 How to buy the best critical illness insurance for cancer

-Not all critical illness insurance policies provide the same quality of cancer cover and you should also be aware that there are versions of serious illness covers available in the market that aren't called critical illness insurance because they don't match the ABI standards for this type of insurance.
-Some of these policies are very good and others provide limited benefits when compared to critical illness insurance.
+Not all critical illness insurance policies provide the same quality of cancer cover.
+You should also be aware that there are versions of serious illness covers available in the market that aren't called critical illness insurance because they don't match the ABI standards for this type of insurance.
+Some of these policies are very good and others provide limited benefits compared to critical illness insurance.

 I have 20 years of experience working in the personal insurance industry and have a deep understanding of critical illness insurance.
 Policies have evolved over that time so even if you have critical illness insurance it is worth reviewing the cover that you have in case you can upgrade the benefits.